 Performance measures are specific, measurable attributes of performance which are used to assess implementation strategies.
 Performance measures can be monitored and tracked to determine progress toward a goal.

-Examples of safety performance measures include:
+Examples of performance measures related to safety include:

 - Number of crashes

 - Number of fatalities

 - Number of serious injuries